ProgrammingProphet/Portfolio/README.md

 # Portfolio
-Overview of my academic-progress and activities
+Overview of my academic progress and activities